-We have been assisting local residents to convert their unwanted swimming pools into ponds since 2007 by supplying native fish, aquatic plants and technical advice for the conversion.
+Join more than 50 Pool to Pond converts and create an eco-friendly, cost-effective alternative to a conventional swimming pool.
+We have been assisting residents to convert their pools since 2007 by supplying native fish, aquatic plants and technical advice.

-- A converted swimming pool is essentially a rainwater tank without a lid
+- It is essentially a rainwater tank without a lid.

 Frequently asked questions

 No. Approximately 60 mosquito species live in the Sydney area, three to four of which are considered pests.
 These three to four species prefer temporary water sources and dislike living in depths greater than 30cm.
 These mosquitoes are typically found in saucers under pot plants.